anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 This reads the environment variables `POSTGRES_USERNAME`, `POSTGRES_PASSWORD` and `POSTGRES_HOST`.

-We do not plan to share the PostgreSQL instance so hardcoding the database name `postgresql` is ok, at least for this example.
+We do not plan to share the PostgreSQL instance so hard coding the database name `postgresql` is ok, at least for this example.

 Be aware that using environment variables has the drawback that the application needs to be re-deployed in order to update the environment variables, in case the Secret is being changed.
 As mentioned in an earlier lesson, the alternative would be to mount the Secret as a file and let the application re-read it from time to time.
 For this example, environment variables will do the trick.

-In order to keep the application independent from a particular instance of the PostgreSQL StatefulSet we need a Secret consisting of the following elements:
+In order to keep the application independent of a particular instance of the PostgreSQL StatefulSet we need a Secret consisting of the following elements:

 * Username
 * Password